Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Windows Shell now allows you to access advanced UWP app options from Start.
 Microsoft also improved emoji design and added an interesting feature that predicts what emoji you want to insert based on what you type.

-As always, build 17046 also fixed a bevy of bugs that annoyed many Insiders.
+As always, build 17046 also fixed a bevy of bugs that annoyed many.
 The most important fixes include:

 - Microsoft fixed the issue where certain third party antiviruses and OneDrive Files on Demand enabled triggered the error “OneDrive cannot connect to Windows”.